intellivoid/AsyncAPY/docs/protocol.rst

 ----------------------------

 AsyncAProto is built on top of raw TCP, and now you might be wondering: `"Why not HTTP?"`

-I know this `looks kinda like a NIH sindrome`, but when I was building this framework I realized that HTTP was way too overkill for this purpose and thought that creating a simpler and dedicated application protocol to handle simple packets, would have done the thing.
+I know this `kinda looks like a NIH sindrome`, but when I was building this framework, I realized that HTTP was way too overkill for this purpose, and so I thought that creating a simpler and dedicated application protocol to handle simple packets would have done the thing.
 And it actually did!
 (Moreover, HTTP is basically TCP with lots of headers so meh)

 The protocol - A simple header system